raman4793/first_app/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+This readme is for just experimenting with the git branches and stuff dont take it seriously.

-Things you may want to cover:
+Things you may want to cover in a normal readme:

 * Ruby version